-We are looking forward to getting to know both you and your children this year and hope that Year 2 will be filled with lots of stimulating and interesting learning opportunities.
-This year, Sunflower Class will be taught by Miss Odogwu and Dandelion Class will be taught by Mrs Garley.
-PPA will be on Mondays/Thursdays.
-Both classes will be taught by Mrs Bharadwa, Mrs Elliott and Mr Laker for PE.
+We are looking forward to getting to know both you and your children this year and hope that Year 2 will be filled with lots of Interesting and exciting learning opportunities.
+This year Penguin Class (Class 2.1) will be taught by Miss Mertens our KS1 Phase Leader (M, T, W, Th) and Mrs Cook (F).
+Polar Bear Class (Class 2.2) will be taught by Mrs Rutter.
+Mrs Winter and Miss Begum will also work in Year 2.

-Throughout the year, we will share information and photographs of our learning on our school website.
+Throughout the year we will share information and photographs of our learning on our school website.
 You will also find information and updates about whole school events too.
-Come and have a look: www.queenedithschool.org.uk
+Come and have a look: www.queenemmaschool.org.uk